rtasalem/collectors-item-game/README.md

 ## Getting Started
 After cloning the repository, simply run the Game.java file to begin playing the game.
 ### P.S.
-Forgot to add a .gitignore
+Forgot to add a .gitignore.